DATACRUNCH: Sanctions by numbers – UN voting

 ED: This is the first in a series of articles digging into the numbers associated with the war in Ukraine and related sanctions.
+To view the interactive charts in this article read it on the bne IntelliNews server here.

 There have been two votes in the UN to castigate Russia for its attack on Ukraine on February 24, but the voting patterns show that many countries outside the Western nations that have universally condemned the attack are sitting on the fence to some extent, concerned with hurting their commercial and trade relations with Moscow.